91pavan/91pavan.github.io/about.md

 23 year old software engineer living in Bangalore and working full time.
 Interested in a lot of things but mainly big data, IoT, Analytics is really catching my attention.

-Graduated from Bachelors in 2013, looking into going back to college pretty soon.
+Graduated from PES Institute of Technology(http://pes.edu) with Bachelors degree in 2013, looking into going back to college pretty soon.

 Get in touch with me, I'm pretty friendly :D